Advising on Education Abroad

 - Advisees will come up with many reasons not to study abroad click here to combat some of these common perceived Barriers to Study Abroad.

-- Have all students regardless of interest attend a Study Abroad 101 session to explore all international experiences found at CSB/SJU.
+- Have all students regardless of interest attend an online Study Abroad 101 session to explore all international experiences found at CSB/SJU.

 - Encourage students to attend the fall Study Abroad Fair to meet with representatives from specific programs and talk to faculty directors and students returning from abroad.

 - Have advisees read about students' experiences abroad via our student abroad Ambassadors.

 - Once a student has a clear sense of where they want to study abroad and has more questions encourage them to meet with one of our CGE staff members.
 Students can schedule meetings in the HIVE.